-- HORSE CARE: Leo and Frank Kuntz do this all day, everyday, with assistance from Seth Zeigler when he's here.
-They grow much of their own feed, maintain all of the farm and pasture land, ranch and haying equipment, fences, wells, corrals, etc., feed and water, do a lot of the doctoring and anything else that needs doing.
+- HORSE CARE: Frank Kuntz does this all day, everyday.
+We grow much of our own feed, maintain all of the farm and pasture land, ranch and haying equipment, fences, wells, corrals, etc., feed and water, do a lot of the doctoring and anything else that needs doing.
 Most donations are spent right here!

-- NHC OFFICE: Shelly Hauge, Frank’s wife, manages the day–to–day NHC business with occasional help.
-This includes responding to email and phone inquires about anything Nokota–related, as well as filling merchandise orders and working with the databases and registry.
+- NHC OFFICE: Kim Hagen, manages the day–to–day NHC business with occasional help.
+This includes responding to email and phone inquires about anything Nokota®–related, as well as filling merchandise orders and working with the databases and registry.

-- FUND RAISING AND OUTREACH: dedicated Team Nokota! members organize many of these activities.
-These supporters rent booths at horse events and expos, including Equine Affaire in W. Springfield, MA and Columbus, OH, Dressage at Devon, and the PA Farm Show, where they talk to people, sell merchandise, and present horse demonstrations.
-They have also organized a number of specialty events, including a charity polo match, and have held auctions and raffles.
+- FUND RAISING AND OUTREACH: dedicated volunteers organize many of these activities.
+These supporters rent booths at horse events and expos, including Equine Affaire in W. Springfield, MA, where they talk to people, sell merchandise, and present horse demonstrations.
+They have also organized a number of specialty events and have held auctions and raffles.